Your child's growth and wellbeing

 Lucky Ducklings' approach to curriculum and pedagogy is a combination of the Waldorf philosophy by Rudolph Steiner, and the Reggio Emilia approach.
 The aspects taken from the Waldorf educational philosophy are a childhood steeped in nature, natural materials, soft colors, baking, singing, and learning that is richly based in story.
 The aspects that are derived from the Reggio approach are child-led learning and an honoring of the innate wisdom of the child, ample opportunities to build, create, innovate, and explore, and a high focus on art.
 Both of these educational philosophies honor the whole child, place a high emphasis on the environment, recognize the importance of children going outdoors every day, and respect the autonomy of the child.

-Beginning in fall of 2022, Lucky Ducklings will become a hybrid forest school model, with the first two hours of class spent outdoors in a classroom tucked into an acre of woodland.
+As of fall of 2022, Lucky Ducklings is a hybrid forest school, with at least half of the school morning spent outdoors on an acre of woodland.
 Early Childhood programs across the globe have prioritized a childhood spent in nature for hundreds of years.
 In a digital age, seeking to find balance is more important than ever.
 Please watch the following video for more information about how the forest school model benefits young children, and may become the wave of the future.

 Environment & Safety